tmobile/magentaA11y/_checklist-native/dropdown.md

 ### Role
 - When using non-native controls (custom controls), roles will need to be manually coded.
+- One option is to use a table view and a button inside a UIStackView

 - **UIKit**
   - Use `UIButton`